iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 <!-- what are these? - @webb

+Sections not written yet. #1 talks about claiming conformance for JSON data by demonstrating a lossless round-trip translation to a conforming NIEM IEP. #2 is about the easy-butten translator implementation using XPath 3

 * A description of NIEM conformance for JSON serialization of IEPs
 * Suggestions for implementing a translator from an XML serialization of a particular IEP class to JSON, or the reverse